 Skip to content

-Aboriginal community justice groups were based on the idea that local Aboriginal people know their own communities and problems.
-Therefore, the groups could solve local community problems better by developing local community solutions.
+Aboriginal Community Justice Groups are based on the idea that local Aboriginal people know their own communities and problems.
+Therefore, the groups can solve local community problems better by developing local community solutions.

 Department of Justice and Attorney General NSW abstract

 Parramatta Justice Precinct

 Fax: (02) 8688 7980

 This fact sheet provides information about Aboriginal community justice groups.
 Aboriginal community justice groups are representative groups of Aboriginal people who come together to examine the crime and offending problems in their communities and develop possible solutions.
 The fact sheet provides details on: